beholder-rpa/beholder-iot/README.md

 It is recommended that front-end (Beholder Cortex) development occur via remotely connecting to a running Raspberry Pi instance via the Visual Studio Code Remote Remote - SSH plugin.

+> Note: If you've ssh'd into the Beholder before, use ```ssh-keygen -R beholder-01.local``` to clear the previous host key.

 By default the environment that runs from the image is a production build, to utilize a dev build, ssh to the Beholder IoT device, cd into the beholder directory and run yarn prod-down, then run yarn up.
 Now, utilize the VSCode Remote SSH extension to connect to the Beholder IoT device and make changes to the Beholder Cortex files as desired.